 - Pool safety equipment

+Normally, you'll be in compliance with what the insurance company will require when following local regulations.
+However, the insurance company underwriting may require additional safety features or precautions.
 Always contact your insurance company to let them know about your plans and get guidance.

-Some home insurance companies consider above-ground pools personal property and others require you to add an endorsement for the above ground pool.
 Contact your home insurance to understand the coverage available to you.

 - Is it okay to have a diving board or slide?

 - Are there special requirements for suction drain covers in pools or spas to prevent suction entrapment?

-You may not be aware that you need additional coverage since the policy wording for each company is different, and your understanding of the "contents" of your home may not always line up with the insurer's definition in the policy.
+You may not be aware that you need additional coverage since the policy wording for each company is different and your understanding of the "contents" of your home may not always line up with the insurer's definition.